butterrsoft/GyrSync/README.md

 | Pin13 | Csync | Csync | Csync (no serr.) | pass | flip | pass | flip |
 | Pin14 | block | pass | pass | pass | pass | flip | flip |

 🔸 **Mode ED** - moves the h-pos and h-size in the EDID.
 This affects all DTD’s over the current profile, not per-mode.
-Hit “Detect” under Windows Display Settings to see any changes, or hot plug dongle while USB-powered.
+Changes do not show on the CRT as you make them - you must hit “Detect” under Windows Display Settings to see any changes, or hot plug dongle while USB-powered.

 🔸 **Mode H** - moves h-pos.
 May jitter as the AVR32EB14 is only granular to 50ns.
 Better to adjust the source, the CRT, or use Mode ED.